Current as of August 2014 | Download print version (in PDF)

 It appears that all foundations, some SAs, and most public institutions have public benefit status.
 In theory, CNIs can also obtain public benefit status and accept donations under the Public Welfare Donations Law.
-It is important to recall that informal NPOs registered as businesses or that are unregistered are not eligible for tax exemption, even though operationally they are nonprofit and have a public benefit purpose.
-Some of China's best-known independent public benefit NPOs fall into this category.
+Informal NPOs registered as businesses or that are unregistered, however, are not eligible for tax exemption, even though operationally they are nonprofit and have a public benefit purpose.
+Some of China’s best-known independent public benefit NPOs fall into this category.

 Chinese law generally prohibits inurement for all NPOs except private schools, which are regulated by the Law to Promote Private Education (see below).

-For SAs, the Regulations on the Registration and Administration of Social Associations prohibit any action to "usurp, divide in secret or misappropriate the assets" of an SA [Art.
-29].
-All of an SA's income must be devoted to the activities addressed in the association's governing statute or constitution, and may not be divided among members.
-All donations and subsidies must be used in conformity with the association's purposes and the agreements made with donors.
+The law prohibits any action to “usurp, divide in secret or misappropriate the assets” of an SA (Regulations on the Registration and Administration of Social Associations Article 29).
+All of an SA’s income must be devoted to the activities addressed in the association’s governing statute or constitution, and may not be divided among members.
+All donations and subsidies must be used in conformity with the association’s purposes and the agreements made with donors.
 In addition, employees' compensation must be set with reference to the salaries set for employees of the supervising governmental agency or other unit, which means they generally mirror the salaries of civil servants.

-With regard to foundations and CNIs, Article 27 of the Regulations on the Management of Foundations, and Article 21 of the Interim Regulations on the Registration and Administration of Civil Non-enterprise Institutions, are almost identical to Article 29 of the Regulations on the Registration and Administration of Social Associations.
-A 2005 Ministry of Civil Affairs notice on civil non-enterprise institutions' accountability and self-governance further requires that all CNIs comply with the Accounting System for Civil NPOs issued in August 2004, thereby securing additional protection against inurement in the case of CNIs.
+With regard to foundations and CNIs, the relevant provisions are nearly identical to those governing SAs (Regulations on the Management of Foundations Article 27; Interim Regulations on the Registration and Administration of Civil Non-enterprise Institutions Article 21).
+A 2005 Ministry of Civil Affairs notice on CNIs’ accountability and self-governance further requires that all CNIs comply with the Accounting System for Civil NPOs issued in August 2004, thereby securing additional protection against inurement in the case of CNIs.

-For public institutions, all the institution's income must be devoted to activities that advance its purposes [Interim Regulations on the Registration and Administration of Public Institutions, Art.
-15].
+For public institutions, all the institution’s income must be devoted to activities that advance its purposes (Interim Regulations on the Registration and Administration of Public Institutions Article 15).
 The public institution must use all donations and subsidies in conformity with the purposes of the organization and the agreements with donors.

-The Public Welfare Donations Law sets forth similar provisions regarding inurement [Public Welfare Donations Law, Arts.
-17, 18, and 23].
+The Public Welfare Donations Law sets forth similar provisions regarding inurement (Public Welfare Donations Law Articles 17, 18, and 23).

-There is one exception to the general rule against inurement: The founders of a private school are permitted to receive a "reasonable return" on their investment [Law to Promote Private Education, Art.
-51].
+There is one exception to the general rule against inurement: The founders of a private school are permitted to receive a "reasonable return" on their investment (Law to Promote Private Education Article 51).

 The legal framework does not generally contain rules that govern financial transactions or “self-dealing” between NPOs and their founders, donors, directors, officers, employees, or family members.

-The Accounting System for Civil NPOs (effective January 2005) specifically states that "resource providers do not have ownership of [NPOs]" [Art.
-2(3)].
+The Accounting System for Civil NPOs (effective January 2005) specifically states that “resource providers do not have ownership of [NPOs]” (Article 2(3)).
 Though the law and regulations do not explicitly prohibit a donor from making a conditional donation, various regulations limit how an NPO can use its property and income, which may imply that donors cannot revoke their contributions.

-The Public Welfare Donations Law provides that if the recipient changes the nature and use of the donated property without the consent of the donor, and refuses to abide by a competent authority's order to cure the violation of the donor's instructions, the authorities can transfer the property to another NPO with the same or similar purposes, after consulting the donor [Art.
-28].
+The Public Welfare Donations Law provides that if the recipient changes the nature and use of the donated property without the consent of the donor, and refuses to abide by a competent authority’s order to cure the violation of the donor’s instructions, the authorities can transfer the property to another NPO with the same or similar purposes, after consulting the donor (Article 28).

 The regulations do not address whether members of a mutual benefit SA can receive their contributions back when they cease being members.

 The founders of a private school may retain a proprietary interest in the property they contribute to a school.
-During the existence of the school, however, they are entitled to claim only a "reasonable return," and they cannot revoke their contribution or receive their property back [Law to Promote Private Education, Art.
-36].
+During the existence of the school, however, they are entitled to claim only a “reasonable return,” and they cannot revoke their contribution or receive their property back (Law to Promote Private Education Article 36).
 It is not yet clear whether they can recover their property upon dissolution of the private school.

 Chinese law is largely silent on what happens to the assets of an NPO upon its dissolution.
 One reason for this is the close link between the state and many NPOs.
 The state has formed virtually all public institutions and most SAs and foundations that exist today.
 In practice, the assets of a dissolved NPO generally are transferred to another NPO or to the state.

-For SAs, the Regulations on the Registration and Administration of Social Associations provide that "[t]he remaining assets of a canceled social association shall be disposed of in accordance with the relevant provisions of the State" [Art.
-25].
+For SAs, the Regulations on the Registration and Administration of Social Associations provide that “[t]he remaining assets of a canceled social association shall be disposed of in accordance with the relevant provisions of the State” (Article 25).
 The relevant governmental agencies have opined that the assets should not be returned to members or donors.
-Further, the Standard Form of Statutes of Social Associations, issued by the Ministry of Civil Affairs, provides that remaining assets should be used to support undertakings similar to those of the dissolved organization, under the supervision of the relevant government authorities [Standard Form of Statutes of Social Associations, Art.
-25].
+Further, the Standard Form of Statutes of Social Associations, issued by the Ministry of Civil Affairs, provides that remaining assets should be used to support undertakings similar to those of the dissolved organization, under the supervision of the relevant government authorities (Standard Form of Statutes of Social Associations Article 25).

 The Interim Regulations on the Registration and Administration of Civil Non-enterprise Institutions are silent in this regard, but officials generally treat CNIs in the same manner as SAs.